-The Family Nurse Practitioner utilizes general systems theory as well as the Shuler Nurse Practitioner Model, as a basis for role, knowledge, and skills needed to provide acute, episodic and chronic care to select clients throughout the lifespan.
+The Family Nurse Practitioner utilizes general systems theory as well as the Shuler Nurse Practitioner Model, a basis for skills needed to provide acute and episodic care to select clients throughout the lifespan.
 Critical thinking and reasoning are used to collect data through assessment, differential diagnoses and to plan and execute primary, and specialty care.